The 7 Best Free Online Fax Services I Tried in 2025

 • It’s easy to use across devices.
 Whether I’m on my phone, tablet, or desktop, iFax works smoothly.

 • The cloud integration makes faxing convenient.
-I liked that I could easily pull documents from Google Drive, Dropbox, and OneDrive.
-It even has Hubspot integration.
+I appreciated being able to easily access documents from Google Drive, Dropbox, and OneDrive.
+It even has HubSpot integration.

 What G2 users like about iFax: